alandaux/alandaux.github.io/index.md

 layout: default
 ---

-## BOLD Women's Leadership Fellow at the Environmental Justice Atlas

-## I studied Environmental Justice and Computer Science at Middlebury College so I could use computer algorithms and Geographic Information Systems (GIS) to advance goals of social and environmental justice.
+### I studied Environmental Justice and Computer Science at Middlebury College so I could use computer algorithms and Geographic Information Systems (GIS) to advance goals of social and environmental justice.
 I currently pursue this work at the Environmental Justice Atlas, where I partner with researchers to visualize and analyze data, conduct geospatial analyses and produce elegant, informative maps for various research projects.

 ## [LinkedIn](https://www.linkedin.com/in/arielle-landau-8374091bb)